liuandy1207/notes/topics/c/preprocessorDirectives.md

 &emsp; → `IDENTIFIER` should be in all caps <br>
 &emsp; → `VALUE` may have white space <br>
 &emsp; → `VALUE` can be nothing (defaults to the empty string) <br>

 The preprocessor replaces all instances of `IDENTIFIER` with `VALUE`. <br>

 Constants can be defined by macros, but `const` is typically used instead. <br>
 The exception is when an array of a constant length is defined. <br>
-Using `const` creates an undesireable variable length array, but using macros allows us to achieve the desired effect without creating a VLA.
+Using `const` creates an undesired variable length array, but using macros allows us to achieve the desired effect without creating a VLA.

 ### Stacked Macro Expansion
 The value of a macro can be a subsequent macro, creating a macro chain.